Hidden East Anglia:

 The Geld Stone

-In the garden of Geldeston Lodge (TM397921) is a small sandstone rock 18 inches x 2 feet x 18 inches high, known to some as the Geld Stone (though it's likely this was invented by an antiquarian to account for the name of the village).
-It once stood at a threeways junction called The Clumps (TM399919), and led the way to Dunburgh Hill.
-Legend says that it was where the local populace paid the 10th century Danegeld.
+In the garden of Geldeston Lodge (TM397921) there used to be a small sandstone rock 45cm x 60cm x 45cm high, known to some as the Geld Stone (though it's likely this was invented by an antiquarian to account for the name of the village).
+It once stood at a threeways junction called The Clumps (TM399919, also called The Gelders and Dunburgh Corner), and led the way to Dunburgh Hill.
+Legend says that it was where the local populace paid the 10th century Danegeld, and known as a haunt in the 19th century of the 'Hateful Thing' (see under Geldeston in Shuckland.)

 Around 1900, children of the Thornhill family, who then owned the Lodge, uprooted the stone for fun and loaded it onto a cart.
 After setting it up in their own garden, they garlanded it with flowers and did 'pagan' dances around it.
 My informant told me that "we were told the story [of the Danegeld] when we came to the village in 1921, and my mother probably helped to perpetuate it by writing a play for us and the village children about the Danes coming upriver and demanding 'gelt', which we acted in our own grove with a makeshift stone not long after".1 (In fact the Danegeld was a tax levied by the Normans to 'buy off' the Vikings - the Danes never collected it themselves).